WillUHD/PowerGadget/README.md

 - So I wanted to make my own because I believe there are no true alternatives to the Intel Power Gadget for macOS (productivity based, dense UI etc)

 ### Structure
-- I custom made my own plotting library in Java's Graphics2D called `CorePlot`.
+- Custom made my own plotting library in Java's Graphics2D called `CorePlot`.
 Its goal is to faithfully recreate the macOS CorePlot UI, but it's also quite suitable for other graphing purposes
 - The actual monitoring part (backend) of this project is from [epinter](https://github.com/epinter)'s [LibreHardwareService](https://github.com/epinter/LibreHardwareService) (Mozilla 2.0), which uploads [LibreHardwareMonitor](https://github.com/LibreHardwareMonitor/LibreHardwareMonitor) data to shared memory.
 I read it using the FFM API.
 Whatever CPUs/GPUs that supports, Power Gadget probably also supports.
-- I also custom made my own Windows light/dark mode detector, which is a rewrite of [Dansoftowner](https://github.com/Dansoftowner)'s [jSystemThemeDetector](https://github.com/Dansoftowner/jSystemThemeDetector) (Apache 2.0) using a newer FFM API and removing the slf4j and compiler annotations for a leaner package.
+- Also custom made my own Windows light/dark mode detector, which is a rewrite of [Dansoftowner](https://github.com/Dansoftowner)'s [jSystemThemeDetector](https://github.com/Dansoftowner/jSystemThemeDetector) (Apache 2.0) using a newer FFM API and removing the slf4j and compiler annotations for a leaner package.
 Somehow it works faster than UWP apps
-- I also custom made the launcher for the app in a child project, intended to be compiled AOT via GraalVM
+- Also custom made the launcher for the app in a child project

 ### Demo